mobizt/FirebaseClient/README.md

 The [IDToken](examples/App/AppInitialization/TokenAuth/IDToken/IDToken.ino) provider class, allows you to set the ID token form other Firebase clent apps.

-The ID token itself is short-lived token which will be expired in 1 Hour or less.
+The ID token itself is a short-lived token which will be expired in 1 Hour or less.

 The available parameters in the class constructor are the following.